evrimfeyyaz/evrimfeyyaz.github.io/_posts/2018-11-28-deploying-a-rails-52-postgresql-app-on-aws-elastic-beanstalk.md

 2. Open the "Configuration" tab, and click "Modify" under the box titled "Software."
 3. Under "Environment properties," add the following key-value pairs:
     1. `RDS_DB_NAME`: Database name you picked when setting up your database.
-    2. `RDS_USERNAME`: User name you picked when setting up your database.
+    2. `RDS_USERNAME`: Username you picked when setting up your database.
     3. `RDS_PASSWORD`: Password you picked when setting up your database.
     4. `RDS_HOSTNAME`: Go to "Services -> RDS," and you can find this information under the "Connect" section of your database instance information page.
 It is called "Endpoint."
     5. `RDS_PORT`: Set this to 5432.
 6. Click on the "Apply" button at the bottom of the page.

 After this, commit your Rails app directory again, and run `eb deploy`.
-You might want to wait a few minutes before doing this, because Elastic Beanstalk does some stuff in the background after updating environment variables.
+You might want to wait a few minutes before doing this because Elastic Beanstalk does some stuff in the background after updating environment variables.

 After these steps, your Rails app "should" be running.